Risograph Effect

 • 85–100 → strong, graphic print simulation

-This is one of the most important controls.
+Tone Lift is one of the most important controls in the new version.

 Practical ranges: